Brickyard at Mutianyu

 Located around an hour's drive away from the hustle and bustle of Beijing city centre, in a small village at the base of Mutianyu Great Wall, the Brickyard is a newly opened eco retreat, which offers guests the chance to take in local village life as well as to explore this section of the Great Wall at leisure.

 Reconstructed from a local brick factory that had fallen into disrepair, the Brickyard boasts 16 rooms.
-All feature private terraces and floor to ceiling windows that reveal lovely views out towards the Great Wall beyond.
+All feature private terraces and floor to ceiling windows that reveal lovely views out toward the Great Wall beyond.
 The rooms are simple in nature but designed for comfort, featuring comfortable beds, rainfall showers and some amenities.
-Please note that the rooms here do not have curtains so if you are sensitive to light in the early mornings then this is something to bear in mind - although the Brickyard does provide eye masks for those who prefer a morning lie in!
+Please note that the rooms here do not have curtains so if you are sensitive to light in the early mornings then this is something to bear in mind — although the Brickyard does provide eye masks for those who prefer a morning lie in!

 The Schoolhouse provides a range of additional facilities including a canteen, which serves a range of Western and Chinese style dishes.

-Food is also available at The Brickyard, however they only serve light meals so if you did want something more substantial you will need to make your way to The Schoolhouse, which is around 20 minutes by foot or eat in one of the local restaurants in the village nearby.
+Food is also available at the Brickyard, however they only serve light meals so if you did want something more substantial you will need to make your way to The Schoolhouse, which is around 20 minutes by foot or eat in one of the local restaurants in the village nearby.
 Your concierge will be able to assist you with this.

 Speak to someone